fokinpv/flight-schedule/README.md

-Flight Service
+Flight Schedule
 ===
-a service to create and manage flight schedules
+a simple service to manage and search in flight schedules with simple auth system

-How to run
+In this project I used these technologies:

+    python version: 3.7.0
+    PostgreSQL (to store flight schedules)
+    Django (as a framework) with django restframework

+Run
 ---
 this application can run dev and prod mode to run application in dev mode run:

-    make migrate # to create database for fist time make runserver to runserver
+    make migrate    # to create database for first time make runserver  #to runserver

+Test and Build

-to run tests:
+to run test or build application, we have make commands.
+So, to run tests:

+Note: please install python3.7 before run make command

+To test application

     make test

+Run app

+    make runserver

 to create docker image run: